eddmash/powerorm/docs/source/model/index.rst

 For these situations, PowerOrm allows you to specify the model that will be used to govern the many-to-many relationship.
 You can then put extra fields on the intermediate model.
-The intermediate model is associated with the ManyToManyField using the through argument to point to the model that will act as an intermediary.
+The intermediate model is associated with the ManyToManyField using the :ref:`through <through_model>` argument to point to the model that will act as an intermediary.
 For our musician example, the code would look something like this:

 .. code-block:: php

+    // models/Pesron.php
     use Eddmash\PowerOrm\Model\Model;
     class Person extends Model
     {